applied-systems-biology/Droplet_segmentation/README.txt

 'bg subtraction' : Boolean value that indicates if background subtraction is used before droplet segmentation.
 Default value is True.
 'n bg' : Number of images that are used to calculate the background image.
 Default value is 5.
 'offset' : Threshold offset when creating the binary image after edge detection.
 This is included to avoid to many minor edges to be included.
 Default value is 4.
+'save masks' : Boolean deciding if the masks will be saved as part of the run.
+False by default.
+'save images' : Boolean deciding if the images with the segmentation outline should be saved.
+Very useful for for debuging, True by default.
+'save every x image' : Determines that every xth image with segmentation should be saved.
+Higher numbers speed up the run and saves disk space.
+Default value is 10.

 For the parameters that are missing from the JSON file the default values will be automatically used and a message will be shown.